New challenges

 Interesting findings

 F1 cross-breed cows (crossing a dairy cow with a meat bull) are successfully used in many suckler cow production herds around the world Such crossings would be particularly useful in grassland areas, where suckler cows are kept in addition to dairy cattle.
 As part of cooperation, dairy farmers could breed less valuable cows with a meat breed animal, as is already the case in some cases.
 However, this meat breed animal must not come from an intensive fattening breed such as white-blue Belgians or Charolais, as these calves are not suitable for extensive fattening on pasture.
 Rather, the crossing partner should come from a breed that is precocious and delivers good growth performance and satisfactory carcasses even under extensive conditions - such as: B. Aberdeen Angus.
-The suckler cow farmer takes all cross-bred calves from his cooperation partner, the males are castrated and kept on pasture as oxen.
+The suckler cow farmer takes all cross-bred calves from his cooperation partner, the males are castrated and kept on the pasture as oxen.
 The females are passable mother cows and can also be fattened on pasture when there is no need for replacement - a win-win situation for both!
 There are hardly any documents or research results available on this topic.
 For this reason, the present project was started at the HBLFA Raumberg-Gumpenstein in 2016 and some new and interesting findings for practice can already be derived from the initial results.

 Conclusion